Shakil-Shahadat/awesome-piracy/Readme.md

 - [Google Unlocked](https://github.com/Ibit-to/google-unlocked) Uncensor google search results.
 - [Save to the Wayback Machine](https://github.com/VerifiedJoseph/Save-to-the-Wayback-Machine#readme) A browser extension for quickly saving web pages to the Internet Archive's [Wayback Machine](https://web.archive.org/)
 - [LibRedirect](https://libredirect.github.io/) A web extension that redirects YouTube, Twitter, TikTok, and other websites to alternative privacy friendly frontends
+- [Stylus](https://github.com/openstyles/stylus#readme) Stylus is a Userstyles Manager and is a fork of Stylish for Chrome, also compatible with Firefox as a WebExtension

 ## Userscripts